JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setRewardInverse.send({ rewardInverse }, options)`

 Set the inverse amount of the reward.
+This function can only be called by the address currently assigned the colony `ROOT` role.
 If the fee is 1% (or 0.01), the inverse amount will be 100.

 **Input**